TaskMasterErnest/taskmasterernest.github.io/content/posts/012-kubernetes-admission-controllers.md

 ---

+Ready to try it out?
+Follow the instructions in the README file of [this GitHub repository](https://github.com/TaskMasterErnest/GoWild/tree/main/admissionWebhook) to deploy and test the webhook.

+---

 > NOTE: The webhooks work over HTTPS, so you need to generate secure keys and certificates for the authentication process.

 > Check out this link [here](https://taskmasterernest.github.io/posts/011-generating-self-signed-certs/) for the walkthrough on how to create a self-signed certificate that will be used in-cluster.

 ---

-Follow the README file in the [Github repo](https://github.com/TaskMasterErnest/GoWild/tree/main/admissionWebhook) linked up above to successfully deploy and test your newly written webhook.

 ## BONUS!!
-I leave you with a song that was playing when I was literally writing this last line.
+As a point of interest, the subsequent song was playing during the composition of the final sentence.
+Enjoy!!
 {{< youtube JWIqrKhP2Kg >}}